zeddmaxx/zeddmaxx.github.io/about.md

 <hr>

 ## Hi.
 I’m Zoya!
-I'm a senior at Indira Gandhi Delhi Technical University for Women, New Delhi, pursuing a Bachelors in Technology with a major in Information Technology.
+I'm a Masters in Computer Sciene student at the University of Ottawa.
 I absolutely adore Python and am currently fascinated by Neural Nets.
-My definition of chill is reading a John Grisham on a nondescript, mundane weekend and yeah, sometimes binging TV-Series too! :P
+My definition of chilling is reading a John Grisham on a nondescript, mundane weekend and yeah, sometimes binging TV-Series too! :P

 That's all for now!